tanav2202/starred/README.md

 ## JavaScript

+- [PranjalVyas1507/Neuro](https://github.com/PranjalVyas1507/Neuro) - Neuro is an electron based pc app, that provides a platform for AI practitioners to develop and maintain neural networks according to their requirements, of whichever framework they prefer.
 - [wowthemesnet/mediumish-theme-jekyll](https://github.com/wowthemesnet/mediumish-theme-jekyll) - Jekyll Template - Mediumish
 - [impress/impress.js](https://github.com/impress/impress.js) - It's a presentation framework based on the power of CSS3 transforms and transitions in modern browsers and inspired by the idea behind prezi.com.
 - [lowlighter/metrics](https://github.com/lowlighter/metrics) - 📊 An infographics generator with 30+ plugins and 200+ options to display stats about your GitHub account and render them as SVG, Markdown, PDF or JSON!